goodmami/rumi-jawi/README.md

 and are suitable for tasks such as automatic transcription or spelling correction.
-Historical spellings are not included, so it may have reduced utility for transcribing older documents, but it may be useful for other languages in the region, such as Brunei, where Jawi has official status.
+Historical spellings are not included, so it may have reduced utility for transcribing older documents, but it may be useful for other languages in the region, such as the Malay used in Brunei, where Jawi has official status.

 ## Data Format